ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 ## HTTP/1.1 Response {#resp1}

-The server indicates a successful response by replying with the following
+The server indicates success by replying with a response that conforms to the following requirements:
-requirements:

 * The HTTP status code on the response SHALL be 101 (Switching Protocols).